Federal Correctional Institution, Lompoc I: Outdoor activities

 Hours of operation are 6am to 8pm, excluding counts and meals.

 Notable incidents

 1980 escape

 In the late evening hours of January 21, 1980, Christopher Boyce, who was serving a forty-year sentence for spying for the Soviet Union, escaped from FCI Lompoc.
-With the assistance of fellow inmates, he hid in a drainage hole, used a makeshift ladder and small tin scissors to cut through a barbed wire perimeter.
+With the assistance of fellow inmates, he hid in a drainage hole, then used a makeshift ladder and small tin scissors to cut through a barbed wire perimeter.
 Boyce was on the run for nineteen months, until U.S. Marshals and FBI Agents captured him on the Olympic Peninsula of western Washington at Port Angeles on August 21, 1981, ending one of the most extensive and complex manhunts in the history of the U.S. Marshals Service.

 COVID-19 pandemic

 A deadly COVID-19 outbreak swept through the federal correctional complex in 2020.
 It included several dozen staff members, including guards.